AlfredoRoca/alfredoroca.github.com/index.md

 Thanks to all people that have made this possible.

-Any comment to [Alfredo](mailto:alfredo.roca.mas@gmail.com) will be appreciated and welcome.
+Any comment to [Alfredo] alfredo.roca.mas at gmail.com will be appreciated and welcome.